NashTech-Labs/AppiumAndroidTestIntegrateWithBrowserStack/README.md

 # Steps for execution
 Clone the repository on your local system.
 Intellij will resolve all the required dependencies.
-# Create BrowserStack account
+# Create a BrowserStack account
-TO begin the setup first, You will require an **access key** and a BrowserStack **username**.
+To begin the setup first, You will require an **access key** and a BrowserStack **username**.
 You must register for a free trial or buy a plan in order to get your access credentials
-# Run the android test with maven command like this:
+# Run the Android test with the maven command like this:
     mvn -Dtest=cucumberOptions.TestRunner  test
 Once the test execution begins, either locally or through an IDE, you can view the live execution on the BrowserStack dashboard.

-you can change the code and target website as per your needs.
+you can change the code and target the website as per your needs.

-For a better understanding please refer to this blog:- [click here]
+For a better understanding please refer to this blog:- [click here](https://blog.nashtechglobal.com/how-to-write-your-first-android-appium-test-on-browserstack-a-step-by-step-guide/)